microsoft/go/eng/doc/fips/UserGuide.md

 **Parameters**

-`Cipher` must be an object created by [aes.NewCipher](https://pkg.go.dev/crypto/aes#NewCipher) in order to be FIPS compliant.
+`cipher` must be an object created by [aes.NewCipher](https://pkg.go.dev/crypto/aes#NewCipher) in order to be FIPS compliant.

 **Return values**